Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

 About the study

 The Bayfront has been part of Hamilton’s industrial, economic and cultural legacy for decades, and it was here where Hamilton grew its reputation as one of Canada’s major manufacturing centres.

 The Bayfront Strategy will contain short, medium and long-term visions and actions to position Hamilton’s oldest industrial area for a future of continuing productivity and investment.

-The Phase 1 Background and Marketing Opportunities Study report identified a series of opportunities and constraints related to the future direction of the Bayfront.
-The report concluded that this land is best suited to remain as an industrial area in both the short and medium term, with the potential to change land use in the very long term.
+Phase 1: Completion of a Background and Marketing Opportunities Study associated with the Bayfront in late 2015.
+The report identified a series of opportunities and constraints related to the future direction of the Bayfront.
+It concluded that this land is best suited to remain as an industrial area in both the short and medium term, with the potential to change land use in the very long term.

 Though the Bayfront is primarily intended for industrial uses, there is a large number of existing residential dwellings within and surrounding the study area.

 With the changes in the steel industry and in the manufacturing landscape, the Bayfront represents a significant City-building opportunity within the broader Hamilton and Greater Toronto Area.

 October 2016: Bayfront Industrial Area Renewal Strategy - Phase 2 initiated.